-Bringing renewable energy technologies and electric vehicles online
+Bringing renewable energy technologies online

 PNNL researchers are developing materials and batteries for stationary energy storage applications, as well battery testing.
 Sustainable energy, stationary energy storage will be vital to adding renewables, such as wind and solar, to the power grid, and perhaps even to make the smart grid a reality.

 Renewable energy sources have the potential to drastically reduce greenhouse gas emissions.
 But wind and solar are variable sources of energy that fluctuate depending on weather conditions.
 Because the power they produce is intermittent, it is difficult for utilities to predict when the power will be available and increases the complexity of operating an energy system that must constantly match supply and demand.

 Large-scale energy storage is key to integrating renewable resources like wind and solar into the power grid.
 Large-scale energy storage will allow us to use renewable energy when and where power is needed, taking full advantage of high penetrations of renewable energy sources.

 Similarly, advanced energy storage materials are needed to improve the performance and reduce the cost of deploying electric vehicles.
 Safe, high-capacity batteries that can be quickly and repeatedly charged and discharged are needed to allow widespread deployment of electric and hybrid vehicles.
 Taking current batteries to the next level requires revolutionary breakthroughs in materials science.